Gavin Bone

-Gavin Bone (born 19 January 1964) is an English author and lecturer in the fields of magic, witchcraft, Wicca and Neo-Paganism, and an organizer in the Neo-Pagan community.
+Gavin Bone (born 19 January 1964) is an English author and lecturer in the fields of magic, Neopagan witchcraft, Wicca and Neo-Paganism, and an organizer in the Neo-Pagan community.
 He was born in Portsmouth, Hampshire in England, in 1964.

 Early life

 He was born on 19 January 1964 and was brought up in Portsmouth, Hampshire.
 His mother regularly visited mediums and tarot readers, which was a major influence in his occult interest.
 He attended several conferences and events in Portsmouth on the unexplained, which made him become interested in everything from UFOs to the Surrey Puma, ghosts, and the Bermuda Triangle.

 Career

 Firstly he wanted to pursue a career in the British Army, but was unable to go into regular service and served in 219 Wessex General Hospital RAMC (V) instead.
 Then he left because of his political beliefs.
 He became involved with groups such as Greenpeace from 1981.
 He became interested in Wicca during the same period, having previously explored Buddhism, Hinduism and Taoism.
 He also started to train as a spiritual healer, after he had attended The Joseph Carey Spiritualist Centre.
 He practised solitary from 1982 before finding his first magical group in 1985 working from the Fifth Dimension Occult store, Eastney, Portsmouth.
 His group was eclectic and included earth healing practices as well as High Magic.
 It was from this group that the first coven he joined emerged, which was based on Buckland's Seax Wicca.
 He was later initiated into a Gardnerian based tradition.